| Sexual Abuse of a Patient

-The ND should also explain to the patient how they can make a complaint and why they should consider doing so.
+The Member should also explain to the patient how they can make a complaint and why they should consider doing so.

 Members need to take this reporting obligation seriously as the College relies on this information to fulfill its mandate.
 It is important to understand what sexual abuse is and to be able to identify when it may be happening, keeping in mind that sexual abuse often does not start with overt actions on the part of the abuser.

-The seriousness of the mandatory reporting requirement is reflected in the timeframes for reporting as stated in the Code as follows:
+The seriousness of the mandatory reporting requirement is reflected in the time frames for reporting as stated in the Code

 "The report must be filed within 30 days after the obligation to report arises unless the person who is required to file the report has reasonable grounds to believe that the member will continue to sexually abuse other patients, or that the incompetence or the incapacity of the member is likely to expose a patient to harm or injury and there is urgent need for intervention, in which case the report must be filed forthwith."

-The RHPA specifically addresses sexual abuse of patients by members.
+specifically addresses sexual abuse of patients by Members.
 There may be other types of sexual behaviour that, while not triggering a mandatory report to the College, would still be considered professional misconduct.
 For example, sexual harassment in the workplace is never appropriate and would be considered unprofessional; however, it does not require a mandatory report.
-A person who is the subject of or witness to sexual harassment by a member may voluntarily report that behaviour to the College.
+A person who is the subject of or witness to sexual harassment by a Member may voluntarily report that behaviour to the College.

 Patient Relations Program

-Under the RHPA, the College of Naturopaths of Ontario, like every other health regulatory college in Ontario, is required to have a Patient Relations Program.
-The program provides education and resources to help patients and Naturopathic Doctors to understand proper professional behaviour, and to prevent the sexual abuse of patients.
+, the College of Naturopaths of Ontario, like every other health regulatory college in Ontario, is required to have a Patient Relations Program.
+The program provides education and resources to help patients and Members to understand proper professional behaviour, and to prevent the sexual abuse of patients.

 Member Guide: Guideline for the Prevention of Sexual Abuse